 - Women have a right to breastfeed their babies in public – anytime, anywhere.

-- Many mothers find it helpful to find a relaxing place to breastfeed and begin breastfeeding when the baby shows signs of hunger.
-Breastfeeding in public when the baby is relaxed may make it easier.
-Waiting until the baby begins to cry may cause a woman stress.
+- Many mothers find it helpful to find a relaxing place to breastfeed and begin breastfeeding when the baby shows early signs of hunger.
+Breastfeeding in public when the baby is relaxed is easier than waiting until baby is extremely hungry and crying.

 Points to Remember: